sroehling/FutureBudget/Retirement Simulator/variableValueChange.md

 ## Value Change

-These are changes to the value which occur after the starting value.
+These are changes to the value which occur after the [starting value][variableValueStarting].